Information about Norwegian Fjord Horses

 Fjords have low, broad withers ... some are lower and broader than others!
 Most Fjord backs come in two sizes ... short and shorter still.
 Those short-backed, sporty, and "horsey-looking" Fjords have their place, but western riding and average-or-larger-size riders are definitely not for them.
 Even for the majority of Fjords, many (if not most) western riders end up ordering expensive custom saddles.
 English and Aussie riders fortunately can utilize something from the substantial selection of adjustable-gullet Wintec (and Bates) saddles; Fjords sometimes use the "wide" (red) gullet, but more often they'll start with the "extra wide" (white) gullet, and some require even wider.
 Colin Dangaard frequently recommends and builds his Australian-inspired "Bareback Saddles" for Fjords.

 For bareback pads, we appreciate the various designs from Trailmaster, all of which are made with contoured withers.
 Ordering a wither contour a bit higher than the actual wither allows our pads to clear the lowest portion of the upright-trimmed Fjord mane, and our horses appreciate that!
+None have blocks or contouring that force the riders' legs into a particular position, allowing the rider to adapt to wider-backed Fjords without pain.
 Trailmaster bareback pads come in several models from basic through "soft saddle".
 They are well-made from high-quality materials, take regular girths (dressage or Western), and are made by a one-person shop right in the USA.

 • When people say Fjords are versatile, they're not kidding